 The Ford Mondeo is available with a pair of diesel engines and a petrol-electric plug-in hybrid option, with the 2.0-litre EcoBlue diesels making up a bulk of Mondeo sales.
 It comes in 150PS and 190PS forms with 148bhp and 187bhp outputs, although Ford also sold a punchier 207bhp version in the past.
 As it stands, the 148bhp model is the manual and the 187bhp version is found with the auto gearbox, although neither feel especially rapid.

-The petrol-electric Mondeo Hybrid accounts for only a tiny handful of UK sales.
+The petrol-electric Mondeo Hybrid is poor, but is selling relatively well due to the unpopularity of diesel.
 Emissions range from 127g/km to 134g/km depending on the spec.
 These figures aren't particularly competitive, and the car's increased weight blunts the Mondeo's stodgy handling even further, while the CVT transmission makes the powertrain unpleasant to use under acceleration.

 - 2Engines, performance and drive - currently readingThe Mondeo's engines balance power and efficiency, but the big Ford lacks the sharpness of the old model